binocarlos/trueability/tutorials/moving_a_data_volume.md

 You can also take steps to reset the cluster fully (including removing all data volumes etc).

 You can use [this guide](http://build.clusterhq.com/results/docs/master/build-7878/using/administering/cleanup.html) to do so.

+If you have any feedback or problems, you can [talk to us](https://clusterhq.com/contact/)